Should B2B SaaS optimize GEO for non-English languages?

 Addressing the Multilingual Retrieval Challenge

-- Generative engines can implement language detection and route queries to vector databases optimized for documents in that specific language.
+Language detection can route queries to vector databases optimized for documents in that specific language.

-- Gemini (via Google grounding) and Claude's tools offer parameters for specifying the geographical market or user location to localize results.
+- Gemini (via Google grounding) and Claude 's search tools offer parameters for specifying the geographical market or user location.

 High-Value Traffic

-The effort invested in non-English GEO is justified by the quality of the resulting traffic.
+The effort invested in non-English GEO is justified by the quality of resulting traffic.

-Leads driven by AI referrals often show a significantly higher conversion rate than traditional traffic.
+Leads driven by AI referrals often show a significantly higher conversion rate than traditional search traffic.

 Technical Implementation